 Patagonia Lake State Park has a pretty steep entry fee, especially on the weekends, but I decided to pony up the cash for a chance to check out the birding trail.
 I do not regret the price of admission!
 A lone American White Pelican floating past roosting Neotropic Cormorants quickly let me know that, at the very least, I’d have a chance to pick up some new year birds.
 I also confirmed the presence of phenotypically pure Mexican Ducks for the first time on the trip, noting the absence of white in their tail feathers and darker body plumage.
 A nesting pair of Northern Beardless-Tyrannulets was another enjoyable treat, and I found more Yellow-breasted Chats than I’ve ever seen in one place in my entire life.
 Even counting conservatively, I tallied nearly 30 individuals.
 It was a great opportunity to take audio recordings of their wildly improvisational songs!
 Towards the end of my time on the trail, I was surprised by a Common Black Hawk that flushed from the water as I approached Sonoita Creek.
 This was a species I didn’t think I could count on at the locations I planned to visit.
 Sometimes it’s nice to be proven wrong!

 Dan and Paul met me outside my hotel in the late afternoon.
 They decided that, rather than tackle the rough roads of California Gulch, we should try a secondary location at the Brown Canyon Wash in Buenos Aires National Wildlife Refuge.
 Multiple Buff-collared Nightjars had been reported from the road at this site earlier in the season.
-There had been no updates for a few weeks, but it was likely that the birds were still present.
+There had been no updates for a few weeks, but we knew it was likely that the birds were still present.
 The eBird data clearly showed that practically nobody was visiting the wash at the right time of day, presumably because most tour guides and groups just take people out to California Gulch where specific perches and foraging sites are well known.
 Nightjars also tend to vocalize less frequently as summer wears on, but we figured it was still worth trying our luck.
+I’d been hearing Mexican Whip-poor-wills and Common Poorwills singing unprompted at twilight on an almost nightly basis, so I hoped that at least one Buffjar would follow suit.
 Our dusky drive through the desert was absolutely lovely, featuring striking scenery, feeding flocks of Lesser Nighthawks, and a number of power pole raptors that included an unexpected Harris’s Hawk.
 Shortly after passing a border patrol checkpoint south of Three Points, we turned off down a dirt road and headed west towards the staked location.

-We arrived on the scene at almost exactly the same time as official sunset.
-Poorwills began to stir and sing from the distant foothills as sparrows and kingbirds declared their territories one last time before going to sleep.
+We arrived on the scene just after official sunset, with the skies starting to darken around us.
+Poorwills began to stir and sing from the faraway foothills as sparrows and kingbirds declared their territories one last time before going to sleep.
 Suddenly, I heard it!
 It was distant, faint, but I could make out the final, emphasized phrase of the Buff-collared Nightjar’s bizarre song against the soundscape of serenading crickets.
-We moved down the road closer to the bird, and from the new position I could just barely hear a bit more of the accelerating buildup preceding each flourished note.
+We moved down the road closer to the bird, and from the new position we could just barely hear a bit more of the softer, accelerating buildup preceding each flourished note.
 The bird was still quite far off, but we were all able to zero in on the odd vocalizations before the nightjar, the Poorwills, and the other songsters fell silent for the night.
 Dan and Paul thanked me for coming along, admitting that they would have had a difficult time hearing the bird in time without me.
 The gratitude went both ways, since I wouldn’t have been anywhere near the place if they hadn’t provided transportation.
 The starscape overhead was positively stunning, and we could clearly see Mars, Saturn, Jupiter, and Venus arranged in a prominent, gentle arc across the southern sky.
 What a night!

 On the drive back to Green Valley, riding high on our victory over the Buffjar, we hit a couple of bumps in the road.
 The return trip through border patrol didn’t slow us down for long, but when Paul noticed the tire pressure gauge plummeting we pulled over to see what had happened.
 I inspected an ominous hissing noise to discover that we had rolled over a drywall screw somewhere in Three Points…yowzah.
 I lent a hand to my new friends and helped to replace the flat under the lights of a nearby gas station.
 There was a brief moment where I thought I’d lost my rental car keys somewhere on the dusty trail behind us, which certainly added to the chaos of the situation.
 Fortunately, I discovered them safely wedged in the seat cushions.
 Soon we were on our way once again, and we were lucky enough to spy a Bobcat crossing the road just outside of Tucson.
 Once I was back at my room, getting ready for bed, I couldn’t help laughing at the absurdity of the evening.
 I had no specific plans to wind up changing a tire in the desert at night with two people who had been strangers just 12 hours earlier, but birding brings folks together in mysterious ways.
 We all wanted to hear that chittering, bug-eyed, camo-feathered beastie from south of the border bad enough to take part in a most unusual journey.
 Against all odds, it paid off, and I’d made some new friends in the process.
 Never a dull moment.